creativecommons/sre-salt-prime/README.md

 4. `4_POD__LOC` (pod/group and location)
 5. `5_HST__POD` (host/role and pod/group)

-This method of setting leat-specific to most-specific pillar data was inspired by Hiera.
+This method of setting least-specific to most-specific pillar data was inspired by Hiera.

 See [`docs/Orchestration.md`](docs/Orchestration.md) for how these